NOAA-ORR-ERD/WebGnomeClient/doc/transport_exercises/manual_exercise.rst

 are available, e.g. manually entering data or automatically retrieving the most recent NWS forecast.
 But in this case, use the provided sample file by choosing Upload File.

-Follow the same procedure to add the current data, in this case choosing Load Surface Currents from the form.
+Follow the same procedure to add the current data, in this case choose Load NetCDF Surface Currents from the form.
 It may take a little longer to load the currents as it is a much bigger file.

 WebGNOME allows you to upload or create multiple wind and current movers.
 This is handy if you have more than